GLab/glab.github.io/manuals/dev/api_tutorial/executable_archive.md

 {% endhighlight %}

 You now have three result variables:

 * `topology_id` contains the new topology's ID
 * `id_mapping` is a mapping from the IDs in the import to the IDs of the new elements and connections.
 This can help you identifying the new elements.
 Since IDs have to be unique on the testbed, the old IDs cannot be used in the new topology.
-* `errors contains error messages during the import.
+* `errors` contains error messages during the import.
 You should check if you have received error messages.

 ## Finding the Container Element

 We want to use the container-based element in this topology to upload executable archives to.

 You have at least three options how to find the target element now.
-For practice, let's play through all of them:
+For practice, let's review all of them:

 ### Using the ID Mapping

 Open the topology export file with an editor and locate the element with the name "Container-Based Debian".
-Then read its ID.
-Then, run the following code
+Then read its ID and run the following code
 {% highlight python %}
 # Lines starting with "#" are comments.
 You do not need to type them in the CLI.
 # First, save the ID you just found as the variable "src_id".